frontsail/alpine-sail/README.md

 ## Installation

-You can use alpine-sail by either including it from a `<script>` tag or installing it via NPM.
+You can use alpine-sail by either including it from a `<script>` tag or installing it via npm.

 > If you are building your app with FrontSail or its core library [Underscored](https://github.com/frontsail/underscored), do not manually install this plugin as it is already included with Underscored.